Observer99/MyCITool/README.md

    - Python 3 with docker module installed (pip3 install docker)
    - Docker deamon running
    - Git client
-   - sar command (part of sysstat package).
-Sar command is used by Watcher.sh

 This solution was tested on CentOS 7 and Ubuntu 18.04, but should work on other distributions as well.